I had the bright idea that I might like to use something like OBS Studio to make my video calls fancier.

 The card_label should show up in Zoom (and other apps) as the name of the device, making it easier to select the right one.

-exclusive_caps=1 is apparently necessary for some versions of Chrome to be able to use the device.
+exclusive_caps=1 is necessary for some applications (like Chrome) to be able to use the device.
 It sets the device to OUTPUT only mode and it won’t start announcing CAPTURE capabilities until you connect a producer (like OBS Studio) to it.

 To get OBS Studio to send output to our new video device, I used the v4l2sink plugin from https://github.com/CatxFish/obs-v4l2sink.
 This plugin was originally for Windows but after people asked in this issue thread, the author wrote a version for Linux.